 Revit startup – Beginners

-When teaching an introductory Revit class I’m often asked ‘where do I begin?’
-Here is a step by step workflow to help newbies get up and running.
+When teaching an introductory Revit class, I’m often asked ‘where do I begin?’.
+He is a step by step workflow to help newbies get up and running.
+Refer also to this tutorial for best practice tips.

 - To import a raster image in AutoCAD, type ‘XR’ to bring up the External Reference window and select Attach image (*jpg).
 Scale the image as required and trace.